Honors Capstone Project

 Similarities: A school’s peer index is based on academic achievement, the number of students in the special education program, and the age appropriateness of the students for their grade levels.
 53% of leadership theme high schools in New York City have a peer index between 1.76 and 2.25 (of a possible 4.00).
 A lower peer index indicates a higher need population (DOE Progress Report, 2009).

 A school whose student body is comprised of at least 40% of students who meet the poverty criteria is eligible to receive Title I funding.
 This effort helps a school implement school-wide programs to help work against factors of poverty.
 54% of leadership theme high schools in New York City have Title I funding eligibility between 80-100%.
 A school with more Title I eligibility is a higher poverty school.

 Each academic school year is assessed by the Department of Education, and 56% of leadership theme high schools in New York City received a “B” on their Progress Report for the 2008-09 school year.
 However, only 30% of all New York City high schools received a “B” on their Progress Report in the same year.
 78% of leadership high schools perform in the bottom 40% of all New York City public high schools.

 The four schools interviewed for this research study provide a small amount of insight into the actual practices of leadership theme high schools.
 75% of the schools interviewed truly seemed to hold students accountable for their behavior and performance.
 100% of the four schools have an advisory program, though the extent to which this is used as a forum for discussions about leadership is questionable in at least one of the schools.

 Wiese, Samantha Leigh, "Success of Theme Implementation: Small Leadership Theme High Schools in New York City" (2010).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 396.

 Creative Commons License